luapower/website/www/md/coding-style.md

 Add a comment on top of your `foo_h.lua` file describing the origin (which files? which version?) and process (cpp? by hand?) used for generating the file.
 This adds confidence that the C API is complete and up-to-date and can hint a maintainer on how to upgrade the definitions.

-Call `ffi.load()` without paths, custom names or version numbers to keep the module away from any decision regarding how and where the library is to be found.
+Call `ffi.load()` without paths, custom names or version numbers to keep the module away from any decisions regarding how and where the library is to be found.
 This allows for more freedom on how to deploy libraries.

 ## Code patterns